 Founded by top technical instructor David Bernstein, To Be Agile helps software developers learn how to design and develop software within an agile process that is easier to maintain and extend.
 To Be Agile is based in Bellevue, WA.

 Paul Rayner is a independent consultant with more than twenty years of software development and consulting experience.
 His company, Virtual Genius, provides organizations with the tools and practices needed to succeed at agile software development, from portfolio management through to customer delivery.
 Based in Denver, CO.

 Agility Street helps people, teams, and organizations improve by helping them break-through tough issues and relentlessly learn and improve.
 Agility Street provides agile coaching for agile organizations and organizational coaching for leaders and teams.
-They also provide agile training and agile coach-consulting training services for agile and lean product management/lean start-up.
+They also provide agile training and leadership agility training.
 Jake Calabrese, founder of Agility Street believes that the biggest challenge we face is continuing to improve how we work together, learn, and collaborate with each other.
 Based in Denver, CO.